How did we get here?

 Taking stock right before the building works start it’s bloody amazing to think of all we have achieved in one short year.

-- Plus we’ve designed around limitations – we can’t dig more then 2 feet down and we can’t dislodge a single stone or brick.
+- Designed around limitations – we can’t dig more then 2 feet down and we can’t dislodge a single stone or brick.

-- We’ve obtained 2 rural development grants from DEFRA (along with our landlord) to develop the site to bring employment and farm diversification to the region.
+- Obtained 2 rural development grants from DEFRA (along with our landlord) to develop the site to bring employment and farm diversification to the region.

-- We’ve been accepted and welcomed by the UK beer industry who have shared advise, written about us, and opened up their breweries for collaborations, and been kind enough to stock our beers when we’ve had them.
+- Accepted and welcomed by the UK beer industry who have shared advice, written about us, opened up their breweries for collaborations and been kind enough to stock our beers when we’ve had them.